anneadit/Azure-Machine-Learning/README.md

 ## Future work
 We can try running the experiments again using different features, optimizing a different metric instead of accuracy such as maybe the F1 score, run hyperdrive using ensemble models such as XGBoost or RandomForest, or maybe even use deep learning in the AutoML.
+Using different features may improve model performance and explainability.
+Using a different primary metric such as F1 score can help balance out precision and recall depending and may make more sense for certain problems.
+Using ensemble models instead of vanilla Logistic Regression could result in better accuracy by leveraging the outcomes of several models at a time via bagging or boosting.
+Deep Learning models could result in a better accuracy since the algorithms would develop their own features using the inputs and be able to model complex non-linearities which are not possible in many traditional ML models.

 ## Proof of cluster clean up
 The cluster was deleted at the end using the delete method.